triplemcoder14/qacetech-assessment/README.md

 - **GitHub Actions**: Easy CI/CD integration with GitHub and a large community of contributors and actions available.
 - **Docker**: Ensures consistency between development, staging, and production environments, simplifying deployment and troubleshooting.
 - **Kubernetes**: Scalable, fault-tolerant, and highly customizable orchestration platform for managing containers.
-- **Prometheus & Grafana**: Great tools for monitoring and alerting in a cloud-native environment.
+- **Opentelemetry, Jaeger NodeExporter and Alertmanager**: Great tools for monitoring and alerting in a cloud-native environment.
 - **Fluentd & Elasticsearch**: Provide powerful logging and log aggregation capabilities.

 ### Cons: